top of page

 4. Prepare for Fatigue, Not Just Strength

-• Perform strength work under mild fatigue
+• Performing strength work under mild fatigue

-• Use ski-specific circuits
+• Using ski-specific circuits

-• Maintain technique quality under load
+• Maintaining technique quality under load

 Being “gym strong” does not automatically translate to being fatigue-resilient on snow.